yhatt/jsx-slack/README.md

 Slack can format message by very rational short syntaxes called `mrkdwn`.
 On the other hand, someone might yearn for a template engine with clear tag definition like HTML, especially when building a complex message.

 jsx-slack has HTML-compatible JSX elements to format messages.
-It might be verbose as a text, but would give readablity by well-known HTML elements, and allows autocomplete via TypeScript type definition.
+It might be verbose as a text, but would give readablity by well-known HTML elements.

 _You may also use a regular mrkdwn syntax via the attribute defined in block if these are unnecessary._